 b.
 When sweating, the sole gets slippery.
 It was necessary to wash them regularly to control.

-This is what I had worn for at least 8 years of constant wear.
-That was at least 4 or 5 pairs.
-But they have recently become unavailable in Canada.
+When I first started traveling, I wore Chacos for at least 8 years of constant wear – that was at least 4 or 5 pairs.
+But the Chaco flip-flops have recently become unavailable in Canada.
 What do they have against us?
 Everyone else seems to like Canadians.

-1. Patterned foot bed made of hard rubber – doesn’t gets slippery and doesn’t absorb odors.
-I have always found Chacos hugely comfortable.
+2. Foot bed made of hard rubber – doesn’t get slippery and doesn’t absorb odours.

-4. Field repairability.
-I have torn out the toe strap 3 times in my travels.
-I marveled at the ingenuity of the guy on the street in India or the sophisticated guy in Taiwan.
-But as the entire strap comes out, and the sole is in two layers, it is easy to reglue and sew to make them stronger than ever.
+5. Field repairability.
+I have torn out the toe strap several times and a side strap a few times in my travels.
+I marvelled at the ingenuity of the guys on the street in India or Malaysia or the sophisticated guy in Taiwan.
+But as the entire strap comes out, and the sole is in two layers, it is easy to force the strap back with a screw driver and sew it in place to make them stronger than ever.

-Disadvantages.
-Not widely available, especially in Canada.
-Expensive when bought in season.
-Good sales available in fall but selection often poor.
+1. Not widely available, especially in Canada.
+Fall selection often poor.
 There are a lot of guys out there with size 11 feet.

 Have I convinced you yet?